kubernetes-sigs/kueue/site/content/en/docs/reference/labels-and-annotations.md

 Used on: [MultiKueue](/docs/concepts/multikueue/).

-The label key is used to track the creator of MultiKueue remote objects.
+The label key is used to track the creator of MultiKueue remote objects in Worker Cluster.

 ### kueue.x-k8s.io/pod-group-name